silentius-satoshi/ZapTok/README.md

 Own Your Brand & Earnings

 - Keep your identity and follower relationships (Nostr) - no platform can delete you
-- Receive instant Bitcoin tips with zero platform fees
+- Receive instant Bitcoin tips (aka lightning zaps in satoshis) with zero platform fees
 - Get paid 24/7 from a global audience without banking restrictions
 - Build once, publish everywhere - your content works across Nostr apps
-- No chargebacks or payment reversals on tips received
+- No chargebacks or payment reversals on zaps received

 For Viewers/Fans:
 True Privacy & Control

 - Watch and interact without giving up personal data
-- Tip creators directly with pseudo-anonymous Bitcoin payments
+- Tip creators directly with pseudo-anonymous Bitcoin zap payments
 - Your viewing history and preferences stay private by design
 - Access content that can't be censored or geo-blocked
 - Use the same identity across all Nostr-compatible apps